acl-401-js-fall-2017/classwork/week06_Frontend-SPA-React/class22_react-and-javascript/README.old.md

     * What to use for key?
         * Use `id`
         * Use value if not objects
+        * Use a unique value from the object
         * `index` is last resort for things that don't reorder

 #### Demo and Exercise